Jan Frans van Geel

-Jan Frans van Geel (Mechelen, 18 September 1756 – Antwerp, 20 January 1830) was a Flemish sculptor, draugthsman and art educator.
+Jan Frans van Geel (Mechelen, 18 September 1756 – Antwerp, 20 January 1830) was a Flemish sculptor, draughtsman and art educator.
 He is mainly known for his church furniture, statues of saints, mythological ensembles and allegorical figures.
 He was a teacher and director at the Academy of Arts of Mechelen and teacher of sculpture at the Academy of Arts of Antwerp.
 He was one of the last Flemish sculptors who worked in the Flemish Baroque style in sculpture, which was popular in the Habsburg Netherlands in the 17th and 18th centuries.